 When that happens, the scene can become chaotic and the crew must react on instinct.

-For one crewman, as seen in the accompanying footage (posted below), that means jumping overboard to escape the flailing billfish.
+For one crewman (as seen in the accompanying footage), it’s man overboard in order to escape the flailing billfish.

 That left the other crewman to try to protect the angler in the chair, by having him climb out of the chair and step away, until the marlin wore itself out.